Italian Savoury Easter Cheese Pie, also known as fiadone di formaggio, is a rustic combination of eggs and cheese enveloped in a very firm dough.

 - Cover and seal with a fork or with the end of your pastry cutter.
 Make sure you have a tight seal.

-- Place on baking sheet.
+- Transfer carefully to the baking sheet.

 - Brush with egg wash.

-- Lower heat to 325 ° F and continue baking for 30-40 minutes until golden and puffy looking.
-Depending on your oven, you might want to place a sheet of aluminum paper loosely over the loaves, to prevent them from over browning.
+- Lower heat to 325° F and continue baking for 30-40 minutes until golden and puffy looking.
+Depending on your oven, you might want to place a sheet of aluminum paper loosely over the loaves to prevent them from over-browning.

 - Place on racks to cool.

-- Serve at room temperature.
+- Slice and serve at room temperature.

 Notes